Sikh state: Colonial period

+The partition of Punjab in 1947 challenged the Sikh idea of their nationhood being connected to the Punjab, with much of it being now separated across a border.

 Khalistan movement

 Some segments of the Sikh community advocate for an independent state called Khalistan.
+There were calls for a separate Sikh nation apart from the Republic of India during periods of hardship in the 1980s and 1990s.

 Administration

 Parganas, 'ilaqa, and ta'alluqa administrative divisions of Sikh polities tended to much smaller scale in-size compared to the Mughal administrative system and more numerous.
-An example of this is the Gujranwala district, which consisted of twenty-six ta'alluqas during Sikh-rule but three or four parganas during Mughal-rule.
+An example of this is the Gujranwala district, which consisted of 26 ta'alluqas during Sikh-rule but three or four parganas during Mughal-rule.
 An explanation of this is when Sikhs occupied formerly Mughal-controlled territory, they divvied up the Mughal parganas amongst the Sikh sardars.
 A subdivision of a pargana or ta'alluqa was a tappa or topes.
 Sikh-rule over Kashmir led to the establishment of four new Kashmiri parganas.
 The Mughal pargana was comparable in-nature to the Sikh ta'alluqa.
 At the ta'alluqa-level, the Mughal office of the 'amil was comparable to the Sikh office of the kardar.
 The basis of revenue administration came from the positions of the muqaddam, chaudhari, and the qanungo.

 The Sikh polities did not made radical changes to the pre-existing system but rather made slight changes, which do make them discernible from their predecessors.
 Whilst in main areas during the Mughal-period the zabt method was predominant, during Sikh-rule it was the ghallabakhshi and kankut that were dominant.
 However, the most dominant systems of assessment and collection during Sikh-rule were the batai and kankut, however the zabt method was employed in some areas.
 Outside of main areas, older methods continued unabated for the most part.
 The ijara practice became popularized during Sikh-rule but this method led to lower shares of produce being received by the state due to lower rates of assessment.

 The jagirs bestowed by Sikh states were similar to the mansabdari jagirs that were granted by the Mughals.
 The dharmarth grants issued by Sikh states were similar to the madad-i-ma'ash grants of the Mughals.
 A key difference however was the proportion of revenue alienated by the way of jagir was much smaller during Sikh-rule in-comparison to Mughal-rule.
 However, the proportion of revenue alienated by the way of dharmarth was much larger during Sikh-rule compared to the predecessor Mughals.
 Another difference was that the proportion of hereditary jagirs was larger during Sikh-rule.

 The three classes in-relation to land tenures was the same between Mughal and Sikh-rule: